-- Have a teaching certificate and two years of full time classroom teaching experience from a public or accredited private school.
+- Have two years of classroom teaching experience in a public or accredited private school.

 Who should apply?

 Certified teachers who want to make a broader impact on teaching and learning at their schools and who have at least two years of full time classroom teaching experience from a public or accredited private school.

 February 15, 2024 (Summer 2024 cohort)